KomatiBhavaniSankar/IIIT-PROJECT/README.md

 ### 1. Disaster Classification

-Users can upload an image of a natural disaster, and the model will classify it into one of four categories:
+Users can upload a satellite image of a natural disaster, and the model will classify it into one of four categories:
    - Flood
    - Hurricane
    - Volcanic Eruption
    - Wildfire

-   The classification is handled by a Convolutional Neural Network (CNN) trained with TensorFlow and Keras.
+   The classification is handled by a Convolutional Neural Network (CNN) trained with TensorFlow and Keras, using satellite images to ensure accuracy.

 ### 2. Real-Time Weather Data